This post may contain affiliate links. Please read my disclosure.

 - You can adjust the spice level of the broth by using more or less chili oil and bean paste.

 Yes, the spicy bean paste and chili oil make this ramen moderately spicy.
 You can adjust the spicy level, however, by using more or less chili oil or bean paste.
-The oat milk in the broth also tames some of the heat so you can always add a little more milk to help minimize the spice.
+The oat milk in the broth also tames some of the heat so you can always add a little more milk to help reduce the spice.

-Yes, you can cook the ground pork and broth according to the recipe and store them separately in the fridge for up to 3 days.
+To make in advance, you can cook the ground pork and broth according to the recipe and store them separately in the fridge for up to 3 days.
 When ready to enjoy, cook your noodles and reheat the ground pork and broth to serve over the noodles.

 You can cook the pork in advance and freeze it, but I don’t recommend freezing the broth.
 The oat milk in the broth may cause the broth to separate once it defrosts.
 I also don’t recommend freezing cooked noodles as they may get mushy once defrosted and reheated.